Gilson96/React_E-bank/README.md

 ### Technologies

- ##Front-end: - React for building interactive user interfaces and Redux for managing application state efficiently.
+- Front-end: - React for building interactive user interfaces and Redux for managing application state efficiently.
- ##Back-end: - Node.js with Express.js for creating robust RESTful APIs to handle user requests and data processing.
+- Back-end: - Node.js with Express.js for creating robust RESTful APIs to handle user requests and data processing.
- ##Database: - MongoDB for storing user information, transaction data, and account details securely.
+- Database: MongoDB for storing user information, transaction data, and account details securely.
- ##Styling: - CSS and TailwindCSS for responsive and visually appealing design.
+- Styling: - CSS and TailwindCSS for responsive and visually appealing design.

 ### Functionality and Features